agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 ### 🔮 [Selector](./selector/Introduction.md)

 Sometimes we need access to one specific `Item` of a Collection in the long term.
-Therefore, AgileTs offers the Selector, which allows us to select a specific Item from the Collection.
+Therefore, AgileTs offers the Selector, which allows us to select one specific Item from the Collection.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector(/* to select primary Key */);
 ```
-A Selector is an extension of the `State Class`, representing one specific Item of the Collection until the Item is deleted, or we select another one.
+A Selector is an extension of the `State Class` and offers the same powerful functionalities.
 ```ts
 const mySelector = MY_COLLECTION.select(1); // Returns extension of the Item at primaryKey '1'
 mySelector.patch({name: "frank"}); // Update property 'name' in Item